Jai Hind

-Etymology and nomenclature
+Etymology

-The word "jai" is derived from jaya (Sanskrit), which means "triumph, victory, cheers, bravo, rejoice".
+The word "jai" (जय jaya in Sanskrit) means "triumph, victory, cheers, bravo, rejoice".
 The word jaya appears in Vedic literature such as in Atharvaveda 8.50.8 and in post-Vedic literature such as the Mahabharata.
+"Hind" (from Persian هند hind) was the common endonym for what is today the entire Indian subcontinent prior to independence.
+Indians were called "Hindī" as in Iqbal's iconic Indian patriotic song Saare Jahaan Se Accha.